-As a result of the Merger, the historical financial information included herein as of any date or for any periods on or prior to the Closing Date represents the pre-Merger financial information of Colony, and the results of operations of NSAM and NRF were incorporated into Colony NorthStar effective from January 11, 2017.
-Accordingly, comparisons of the period to period results of operations of Colony NorthStar as set forth herein may not be meaningful as the first 10 days of 2017 reflects the pre-Merger activity of Colony.
+As a result of the Merger, the historical financial information included herein as of any date or for any periods on or prior to the Closing Date represents the pre-Merger financial information of Colony, and the results of operations of NSAM and NRF were incorporated into the Company effective from January 11, 2017.
+Additionally, as a result of the Combination which closed on January 31, 2018, the historical financial information in 2018 includes one month of operating results from the CLNY Contributed Portfolio prior to their contribution to Colony Credit; thereafter, 2018 reflects our share of results from our equity method investment in Colony Credit.
+Consequently, our results for the three and nine months ended September 30, 2018 are not directly comparable to the same periods in 2017.